 The derivation of variational algorithms for models containing these shrinkage distributions can be quite challenging.
-In fact, the variational algorithm algebraic complexity and inference performance rely upon an accurate choice of their auxiliary variable representations.
-Neville \textit{et al.} (2014) propose two alternative auxiliary variable representations for each of the aforementioned shrinkage distributions by making use of either one or two sets of auxiliary variables.
+In fact, the variational algorithm algebraic complexity and inference performance rely upon an accurate choice of their auxiliary variable representations. \cite{neville2014mean} propose two alternative auxiliary variable representations for each of the aforementioned shrinkage distributions by making use of either one or two sets of auxiliary variables.
 Their empirical and theoretical evidence show the supremacy of representations based on a single set of auxiliary variables in terms of posterior density approximation and computational complexity for all three cases.
-If this auxiliary variable representation is chosen, then the three penalizations can be easily imposed in model \eqref{eq:linInvProbModel} and replace the Laplace distribution by simply modifying the distributional assumption on the auxiliary vector $\bb$.
-Algorithms \ref{alg:MFVBalgo} and \ref{alg:VMPalgo} can still be used by simple replacement of the update for $\bmu_{q\left(\bb\right)}$ with one of those listed in the last column of Table \ref{tab:bDistrib}.
+If this auxiliary variable representation is chosen, then the three penalizations can be easily imposed in model \eqref{eq:linInvProbModel} as a replacement to the Laplace distribution by simply modifying the distributional assumption on the auxiliary vector $\bb$.
+Algorithms \ref{alg:MFVBalgo} and \ref{alg:VMPalgo} can still be used by simply replacing the update for $\bmu_{q\left(\bb\right)}$ with one of those listed in the last column of Table \ref{tab:bDistrib}.
 Some expressions in Table \ref{tab:bDistrib} related to the Negative-Exponential-Gamma and Generalized Double Pareto cases depend on the parabolic cylinder function of order $\nu$, $\mathcal{D}_\nu(x)$, and $\mathcal{R}_\nu(x)\equiv\mathcal{D}_{-\nu-2}(x)/\mathcal{D}_{-\nu-1}(x)$, for $\nu>0$ and $x>0$.
-Efficient computation of function $\mathcal{R}_\nu(x)$ is discussed in Appendix A of Neville \textit{et al.} (2014).
+Efficient computation of function $\mathcal{R}_\nu(x)$ is discussed in Appendix A of \cite{neville2014mean}.